 Focus on a key turning point in your life or missed opportunity.
 Yet also tie it forward to what you are doing to still seek to make that change.

 For example: "Although I'm overall very happy with where I'm at in my life, the one aspect I likely would have changed would be focusing earlier on my chosen career.
 I had a great internship this past year and look forward to more experience in the field.
-I simply wish I would have focused here earlier.
+I simply wish I would have focused on my professional development earlier.
 For example, I learned on my recent internship…" then provide examples.

 Stay focused on positive direction in your life and back it up with examples.